Step 1

 • Software used

-1. Identify data in circulation and to be retained
+1. Identify data in circulation and to be stored

-Consider this step like spring cleaning.
-You will see more clearly the data that circulates within your company as well as those that must be kept.
+Think of it as spring cleaning.
+You'll see more clearly the data circulating within your company, as well as what needs to be to be kept.

-Although this audit stage can be long and tedious, it is extremely important for the success of your ERP project and for the growth of your business .
-Imagining growing a service and consulting company without good management of its customer base and its resource planning would be illusory.
+While this audit stage can be long and tedious, it is extremely important for the success of your ERP project and for your company's growth.
+It's hard to imagine growing a service and consulting business without good management of its customer base and resource planning would be illusory.

-Our advice: involve your teams from this stage of the project.
-You will thus be able to initiate change management and you will have a solid base of information thanks to a precise field vision.
+Our advice : involve your teams at this stage of the project.
+This will enable you to initiate change management and you'll have a solid solid base of information thanks to a precise field vision.

 C) Determine your budget

-Keep in mind that an ERP project represents a heavy investment , both human and financial.
+Bear in mind that an ERP project represents a heavy heavy investmentboth human and financial.

 • Tool cost